 A PC is a great tool to introduce students to interactive learning and vital elementary concepts in turn.
 Parents are beginning to realise the role of the PC in a child's learning and development and are welcoming it into their homes.
 When used as a tool for education, the PC helps children enjoy learning, making them smarter, sharper and creative individuals.

 Shubham is a middle-schooler from Nashik with crystal clear academic concepts because of his computer.
 The PC makes learning fun again and Shubham is a testament to that.

 There are many interactive learning websites for children to learn their concepts better.
-Quick search online can help you get acces to them.
+A quick search online can help you get access to them.

 Aarambh is a pan-India PC for Education initiative engineered to enhance learning using the power of technology; it is designed to help parents, teachers and children find firm footing in Digital India.
 This initiative seeks to connect parents, teachers and students and provide them the necessary training so that they can better utilise the PC for learning, both at school and at home.